-We are an aeromechanical research group with diverse expertise in both aeronautical and power systems.
+We are an aeromechanical research group with wide expertise in aeronautical systems.
 Read more Read less

-We specialise in fluid mechanics and propulsion to build a systems-level view of manned and unmanned aerial vehicles and guided weapons.
+We specialise in fluid mechanics, flight mechanics and propulsion to build a systems-level view of manned and unmanned aerial vehicles and guided weapons.

-Occupying the Aeronautics Centre and the Intelligent Propulsion and Emissions Laboratory (IPEL), the Group conducts experimental and computational research in the fields of aerial vehicle and weapon aerodynamics and performance, hybrid vehicle propulsion and performance, and combustion engine emissions control.
+Occupying the Aeronautics Centre and the Intelligent Propulsion and Electromechanics Laboratory (IPEL), the Group conducts experimental and computational research in the fields of aerial vehicle and weapon aerodynamics and performance, hybrid vehicle propulsion and performance, aerial vehicle guidance and control, and aviation safety and airworthiness.

 Together with extensive experimental research facilities and a long history of supporting and graduating higher degree students, the Aeromechanical Systems Group also delivers a wide variety of courses and MSc programmes to the Defence Academy of the United Kingdom and to industry.

-The ASG is led by Professor Kevin Knowles.
+The group is led by Professor Kevin Knowles.

 Supporting your business